 In order to identify a precise exposure-response relationship using in vitro experiments, the in vitro designs need to incorporate drug exposure in wide range, not only the most likely clinical exposure.
-Similarly, in order to define PD interactions using in vitro information, experimental designs need to cover a wide range of exposure levels for the drugs of interest, not only one exposure level of each drug.
-Optimal experimental designs for in vitro experiments for identification of PD interactions have been studied, and a rational design using only information about the EC ${50}$ of each drug from monotherapy is used to inform the design of the PD interaction studies. $^8$
+Similar, in order to define PD interactions using in vitro information, experimental designs need to cover a wide range of exposure levels for the drugs of interest, not only one exposure level of each drugs.
+Optimal experiment designs for in vitro experiments for identification of PD interactions have been studied and a rational design using only information about the EC{50} of each drug from monotherapy is used to inform the design of the PD interaction studies.8

-It is important that EBA studies are designed and analyzed in such a manner that an efficient clinical trial study is designed and analyzed with high power.
-Earlier work has shown that a PKPD model approach using the same underlying disease model as in this work, i.e., the MTP model, had twofold higher power for EBA studies compared with traditional studies.
-Further, a PKPD model approach for liquid EBA studies has been shown to have a higher power since a traditional analysis did not reveal a statistically significant exposure-response relationship for higher doses of rifampicin, whereas a statistically significant exposure-response relationship using the same data was identified in a PKPD model-based analysis.
+It is important that EBA studies are designed and analysed in such a manner that an efficient clinical trial study is designed and analysed with high power.
+Earlier work has shown that a PKPD model approach using the same underlying disease model as in this work, i.e. the MTP model, had two-fold higher power for EBA studies compared to traditional studies.40 Further, a PKPD model approach for liquid EBA studies has been shown to have a higher power since a traditional analysis did not reveal a statistical significant exposure-response relationship for higher doses of rifampicin whereas a statistical significant exposure-response relationship using the same data was identified in a PKPD model based analysis.38

-In conclusion, our translational approach using the MTP-GPDI model from in vitro experiments coupled with translational factors can be used to guide dose selection in phase IIa EBA trials for TB combination therapy.
-This approach can possibly support testing more combination treatment regimens in phase IIa EBA trials in order to accelerate TB drug development.
+In conclusion, our translational approach using the MTP-GPDI model from in vitro experiments coupled with translational factors can be used to guide dose selection in phase 2a EBA trials for TB combination therapy.
+This approach can possibly support testing more combination regimen in phase 2a EBA trials in order to accelerate TB drug development.